Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: The moduli spaces are irreducible symplectic varieties

 \subsection{The proof of Theorem \ref{thm:mainb1}}

-We are finally in the position to show Theorem \ref{thm:mainb1}, i. e. that $M_{v}$ and $K_{v}$ are irreducible symplectic varieties.
-Before doing this, we calculate the dimension of the space of reflexive $p-$forms for particular $(m,k)-$triples.
+We are finally in the position to prove Theorem \ref{thm:mainb1}, i. e. that $M_{v}(S,H)$ and $K_{v}(S,H)$ are irreducible symplectic varieties.
+Before doing this, we calculate the dimension of the space of reflexive $p-$forms for a particular choice of the surface, of the Mukai vector and of the polarization.